dokutan/ESRGAN/README.md

 -   Variations of the ESRGAN (RRDB) architecture, including normal ESRGAN, ESRGAN+, BSRGAN, RealSR, SPSR, Real-ESRGAN, as well as Real-ESRGANv2 (SRVGG) architecture
 -   Any scale and most other internal model parameter settings
 -   On-the-fly interpolation

-**Tile size was recently removed!
-It is no longer needed for split/merge functionality!**

 To set your textures to seamless, use the `--seamless` flag.
 For regular tiled seamless mode, use `--seamless tile`.
 For mirrored seamless mode, use `--seamless mirror`.
 You can also add pixel-replication padding using `--seamless replicate` and alpha padding using `--seamless alpha_pad`.